design-juspay/Blend-v1/memory-bank/systemPatterns.md

 - Reference foundation tokens in all component tokens.
 - Implement consistent box-sizing and border handling for predictable layouts.
 - Use system fonts with custom font integration for typography.
+- Never define font-family at the component level, allowing proper inheritance from the application.

 ## Design Patterns
 - Separation of concerns: logic, styles, tokens, types, and utilities in separate files.